syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Sections/Create-multi-column-document).

 ## Creating document with different page settings

 You can prefer to have more sections in a Word document when you need to have different page settings or headers and footers for a specific set of contents.
 The following code example illustrates how to create a Word document with multiple sections whose page orientation are portrait and landscape respectively.